Lambda-Corps/2023_python/drivetrain_commands/Readme.md

 * Define and implement the lifecycle methods: initialize, execute, isFinished, and end.
 * Assign the default command

+### Inline Command Definitions
+An inline command composition is an implementation of a command, without the verbosity of a full class definition.
+Typically, inline functions will be defined as a method in the subsystem, which has a great benefit of making sure that the subsystem has exclusive access to the subsystem when executing.
+The only details the programmer needs to remember is the composition itself, and making sure the scheduler knows how/when to kill the command.

+# Default Command Exercise

 For the exercise, we're going to define a command to be assigned as the ***Default Command*** for the drivetrain.
 This command is going to take input from the controller joysticks, and apply that to the motor from -100% to 100% (e.g. -1.0 to 1.0).
 Because this is the default command, we don't want it to ever end, we want it to be running at all times when ***no other commands are scheduled to run***.

 1. Create the new file ***drivetrain_default.py*** either by right-clicking on solution explorer and choosing "New File" or click File->New File and in the window that appears at the top choose "Python File".